Cuba–United States relations: 21st century

-The "Cuban Thaw"

-While relations between Cuba and the United States remained tenuous, by the late 2000s they began to improve.
-Fidel Castro stepped down from his leadership of the Cuban state in 2006 but officially from 2008 and Barack Obama became the president of the United States in 2009.

 In April 2009, Obama, who had received nearly half of the Cuban Americans vote in the 2008 presidential election, began implementing a less strict policy towards Cuba.
 Obama stated that he was open to dialogue with Cuba, but that he would only lift the trade embargo if Cuba underwent political change.
 In March 2009, Obama signed into law a congressional spending bill which eased some economic sanctions on Cuba and eased travel restrictions on Cuban-Americans (defined as persons with a relative "who is no more than three generations removed from that person") traveling to Cuba.
 The April executive decision further removed time limits on Cuban-American travel to the island.
 Another restriction loosened in April 2009 was in the realm of telecommunications, which would allow quicker and easier access to the internet for Cuba.
 The loosening of restrictions is likely to help nonprofits and scientists from both countries who work together on issues of mutual concern, such as destruction of shared biodiversity and diseases that affect both populations.
 At the 2009 5th Summit of the Americas, President Obama signaled the opening of a new beginning with Cuba.

 Obama's overtures were reciprocated, to some degree, by new Cuban leader Raúl Castro.
 On 27 July 2012, Raúl Castro said that the Government of Cuba is willing to hold talks with the United States government to "discuss anything".
 On 10 December 2013, at a state memorial service for Nelson Mandela, Barack Obama and Raúl Castro shook hands, with Castro saying in English: "Mr. President, I am Castro."
-Though both sides played down the handshake (much like the Clinton handshake of 2000), an adviser to Obama said that Obama wanted to improve relations with Cuba, yet had concerns about human rights on the island.
+Though both sides played down the handshake, an adviser to Obama said that Obama wanted to improve relations with Cuba, yet had concerns about human rights on the island.